oroinc/documentation/book/data_api.rst

     Organization </user-guide/intro-company-structure-org-selector>`__.
     Also, to understand the permissions and security model, refer to `Security </book/security>`__.

-Afterwards, it will be possible to execute API requests with sandbox, Curl command, any other REST client or use API with your own application.
+Afterwards, it will be possible to execute API requests via sandbox, Curl command, any other REST client or use the API via your own application.

 API sandbox
 -----------

-API sandbox page allows to perform API requests directly from the Oro application instance.
+The API sandbox page allows you to perform API requests directly from the Oro application instance.

 How to use the sandbox.
 ~~~~~~~~~~~~~~~~~~~~~~~

-The sandbox page is available here: http://localhost.com/api/doc/
+The sandbox page is available at: http://<hostname_of_your_oro_application>/api/doc.

-By default, this page represents a list of plain API resources.
+This page represents a list of plain API resources.
 Plain API resources are old API implementations
 based on `FOSRestBundle <http://symfony.com/doc/current/bundles/FOSRestBundle/index.html>`__.

-To switch to JSON API sandbox, go to the http://localhost.com/api/doc/rest\_json\_api page, or click on ``JSON.API``
+To switch to the JSON API sandbox, go to the http://<hostname_of_your_oro_application>/api/doc/rest\_json\_api page, or click the ``JSON.API``
-link at the top of the page.
+link at the upper left-hand corner of the sanbox page.

-By default, a collapsible list of available resources will be listed.

-Each resource block contains a set of available actions for that resource grouped by request link.

-By clicking on certain action, documentation and ``Sandbox`` tabs will be displayed.
+On the JSON.API sandbox page you will see the list of available resources.

+To review available actions for the resource, click the resource row or the ``List Operations`` link at the right-hand end of the row.
+You will see the list of available actions grouped in blocks by the request link.

-The sandbox tab contains a form for this action and can be used to perform API queries.
+Each action is documented and has a sandbox that contains a form for this action.
+This sandbox can be used to perform API queries.
+To review the action documentation and access the action sandbox, click the action row.
+You will see the corresponding tabs in the expanded area.

+To expand infromation about all actions available for the resource, click the ``Expand Operations`` link at the right-hand end of resource row.

+To switch between the collapsed list of available resources and the expanded state, click the ``Show /hide`` link at the right-hand end of the row.

-Retrieving a single record for a particular resource with JSON API.
+Retrieving a single record for a particular resource with JSON API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To retrieve a single record, perform the GET action with the id parameter specified:
-To perform the GET action for any entity(resource), find this API resource on http://localhost.com/api/doc/rest\_json\_api page and open the actions block.
+1. Click the API resource row on the http://<hostname_of_your_oro_application>/api/doc/rest\_json\_api page to expand the actions block.

-Next, click on ``GET`` for the ``/api/your_resource/{id}`` route.
+2. Find the ``/api/your_resource/{id}`` block.

-Clicking the ``Sanbox`` link will prompt a request form to open.
+3. Click the ``GET`` action row.
+4. Click the ``d`` tab.
+You will see the request form.
-If you want to get one record, you should specify the record id in the ``id`` field.
+5. If you want to retrieve a single record, in the ``Requirements`` section, specify the record id for the ``id`` field.

-Click on ``Try!`` button to send the request to theserver.
+6. Click the ``Try!`` button to send the request to the server.

-After the response, you should see the ``Request URL``, ``Response Headers``, ``Response Body`` and ``Curl Command Line`` blocks.
+After the response from the server is reveived, the ``Request URL``, ``Response Headers``, ``Response Body`` and ``Curl Command Line`` sections appear at the bottom of the tab.

-The ``Request URL`` block will contain the request URL sent to server.
+The ``Request URL`` block contains the request URL sent to server.

-The ``Response Headers`` block will contain the status code of the server's response.
-In case of successful request, it should contain **200 OK** string.
+The ``Response Headers`` block contains the status code of the server's response.
+In case of successful request, it contains the **200 OK** string.
-To see the list of headers which the server sent during the response, click ``Expand`` .
+To see the list of headers which the server sent during the response, click the ``Expand`` link next to the section header .

-If request was successful, you should see the output data of the request in the ``Response Body`` block.
+If request was successful, you should see the output data of the request in the ``Response Body`` section.
 In the given case, entity data will be in JSON format.
 More information about this format can be found `here <http://jsonapi.org/format/>`__.

-The ``Curl Command Line`` block will contain an example of the CLI command to perform the request with `Curl <https://curl.haxx.se/>`__.
+The ``Curl Command Line`` section contains an example of the CLI command to perform the request with `Curl <https://curl.haxx.se/>`__.
-This command may help to emulate the real request to the API.
+This command may help emulate the real request to the API.

 .. hint::

-    During Curl request, please make sure your ``X-WSSE`` header is up to date for every request.
+    When performing Curl requests, please make sure your ``X-WSSE`` header is up to date for each request.

-Performing an update for a particular resource with JSON API.
+Performing an update for a particular resource with JSON API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To test the update process for a particular resource, go to this API resource at http://localhost.com/api/doc/rest\_json\_api
+To edit a record, perform the PATCH action with the id parameter specified:
+1. Click the API resource row on the
-page and open its actions block.
+http://<hostname_of_your_oro_application>/api/doc/rest\_json\_api page to expand the actions block.

-Afterwards, click ``PATCH`` for the ``/api/your_resource/{id}`` route.
-And after that to the sanbox link.

-In ``id`` field of sandbox you should specify the entity id you want to edit.
+2. Find the ``/api/your_resource/{id}`` block.
+3. Click the ``PATCH`` action row.
+4. Click the ``Sandbox`` tab.
+You will see the request form.
+5. If you want to edit a single record, in the ``Requirements`` section, in the ``id`` field, specify the record id.

-The ``Content`` text area contains a set of instructions describing how a resource currently residing on the server
+6. In the ``Content`` section, specify how the resource how a resource currently residing on the server
 should be modified to produce a new version.

 For example, if you want to change the ``firstName`` field to 'John' value for a User entity with id 1, the request
 content will look the following way: